 We all know that many of these sites are constantly stepping up their efforts to block VPNs from accessing their content.
 So I decided to test a few from this list (using various servers, of course) to see if ExpressVPN could still get past them.

 With the help of my research assistant, I tested ExpressVPN with Netflix in over 20 countries.
 I focused on the countries with big Netflix libraries, such as Netflix US, UK, Canada, France, Japan, Australia.
 Once the VPN was connected, I cleaned my cookies, opened up Netflix and watched a few different shows.
 For the most part, everything ran smoothly, my speeds were good enough that I had no buffering or lagging videos.
 The one exception was South America.
-I tried multiple servers in Argentina, Mexico and Brazil but was unable to bypass the Netflix streaming error. without any issues.
-Streaming was smooth and high quality, with minimal buffering.
+I tried multiple servers in Argentina, Mexico and Brazil but was unable to bypass the Netflix streaming error.

 BBC iPlayer has some pretty strong VPN detection, and it took me several tries to find a server that allowed access.
 Fortunately, ExpressVPN has plenty of UK-based servers to choose from, so it was just a matter of trying a few different options until I found the right one.
 I was able to access both live TV and popular series like Doctor Who, Peaky Blinders, and Top Gear.